nwthomas/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+A `RDBMS`, or `Relational Database Management System`, is a collection of different software programs and processes that allow Database Administrators to manage a company's data.
+Relational, in this sense, is a mathematical concept that is equivalent to the tables that we use in a RDBMS.
+In contrast, SQL is a language that we use to write queries inside of our RDBMS in order to retrieve data from it.

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+A primary key is a column of numbers that is purely unique to that table.
+It uniquely identifies each item in that database table row.
+It cannot have `null` values.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+The name given to a table column that references the primary key on another table is a `foreign key.` This is used in knex or SQL queries to combine (or JOIN) different elements of the table together.

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+In order to have a many-to-many relationship between two tables, we must create a third table in our RDBMS that allows us to combine different foreign keys together to tie the many-to-many relationships together.
+These rows may themselves have a primary key of their own, but they always have two foreign keys - one for each of the tables that we are linking together.

 ## Project Set Up